 Our mortgage loans face default risk and are principally collateralized by commercial properties.
 Mortgage loans are stated on our balance sheet at unpaid principal balance, adjusted for any unamortized premium or discount, deferred fees or expenses, and are net of valuation allowances.
 We establish valuation allowances for estimated impairments as of the balance sheet date.
-Such valuation allowances are based on the excess carrying value of the loan over the present value of expected future cash flows discounted at the loan's original effective interest rate, the value of the loan's collateral if the loan is in the process of foreclosure or otherwise collateral dependent, or the loan's market value if the loan is being sold.
-At December 31, 2014, we had valuation allowances of \$6.5 million related to our mortgage loans.
+Such valuation allowances are based on the excess carrying value of the loan over the present value of expected future cash flows discounted at the loan's original effective interest rate, the value of the loan's collateral if the loan is in the process of foreclosure or is otherwise collateral-dependent, or the loan's market value if the loan is being sold.
 The performance of our mortgage loan investments, however, may fluctuate in the future.
-An increase in the default rate of our mortgage loan investments could have a material adverse effect on our results of operations and financial condition.
+An increase in the default rate of our mortgage loan investments could have a material adverse effect on our financial condition or results of operations.
 Further, any geographic or sector concentration of our mortgage loans may have adverse effects on our investment portfolios and consequently on our consolidated results of operations or financial condition.
 While we seek to mitigate this risk by having a broadly diversified portfolio, events or developments that have a negative effect on any particular geographic region or sector may have a greater adverse effect on the investment portfolios to the extent that the portfolios are concentrated.
 Moreover, our ability to sell assets relating to such particular groups of related assets may be limited if other market participants are seeking to sell at the same time.